thctlo/Kopano/README.md

 when you just run apt update, in these cases you must use apt dist-upgrade.
 So make sure you always check for "kept back" packages.

+Note, some packages are not removed with an upgrade.
+For example : libvmime (-kopano3) These might conflict and things might not works at it should.
+The fix is simple, use the following:  apt dist-upgrade --autoremove --purge And now everything is upgraded and any unneeded packages is/are removed and purged.

 The script its defaults wil do following for you.
 - create a folder /home/kopano
 - create a subfolder apt